-You can also check for a mortgage from Pag-IBIG and apply for affordable housing program specially designed for all Pag-IBIG members.
-Pag-IBIG can provide a loan amount of Php450,000 with 3% interest for a loan of 30 years.
+You can also check for a mortgage from Pag-IBIG and apply for an affordable housing program specially designed for all Pag-IBIG members.
+Pag-IBIG can provide a loan amount of Php450,000 with a 3% interest for a loan of 30 years.
 This goes with monthly repayment for as low as Php1,897 per month.
-To be granted the loan, you should have made at least 24 monthly savings, have a gross monthly income of not more than Php17,500.0 and have no outstanding short-term loan.
+To be granted the loan, you should have made at least 24 monthly savings, have a gross monthly income of not more than Php17,500.0, and have no outstanding short-term loan.

 What mistakes should I avoid when applying for a housing loan?

 Your housing loan application is a journey that could last for decades and that can change your life.
 It pays to consider a few things before fully jumping into the venture.

 1. You apply for a high monthly repayment

 Of course, you want to finish that mortgage in a short period but doing so may require you to pay bigger amounts each month.
 The recommended monthly payments are up to 25% of your salary.
 For instance, if you are receiving Php70,000 each month, you can allot Php17,000 from your wage towards your mortgage repayment.
 This strategy leaves enough room for you to spend on other necessities like utility, school fees, and food.

 2. You spend your savings as a down payment